X-TECH-Software-Company-LTD/Android-URL-Schemes/README.md

     Uri data = intent.getData();
 }
 ```
-2. if sender application is your app.
+2. if reciever application is your app.

 ```
         Intent intent=getIntent();